proteomicsunitcrg/qcloud2-pipeline/README.md

 - zipfiles: incoming folder where the RAW files (zipped) will be put to be processed by the pipeline.
 - db_host: QCloud Server URL and port.
 See previous QCloud Server installation section.
 - watch: "YES" if you want the pipeline to be automatically started when a file is moved to `zipfiles` folder.
 - api_user, api_password: credentals to grant access to the pipeline for accessing the QCloud Server database.
-The password must be the same as the one configured in the Pofile management at the QCloud website.
+The password must be the same as the one configured in the Profile management at the QCloud website.

 3. Set up nextflow.config file: modify this file according to your HPC Cluster queues name/s and the memory and CPUs available.

 ## QCloud Pipeline Usage:

-- To run the pipeline in background mode: `nextflow run -bg qcloud.nf > qcloud.log`.
+- Run the pipeline in background mode: `nextflow run -bg qcloud.nf > qcloud.log`.
 The first time you run this command Nextflow will automatically pull the last QCloud container version labeled as `biocorecrg/qcloud:2.1` (1.5GB aprox.) and the ThermoRawFileParser container `biocorecrg-thermorawparser-0.2.img` (0.5GB) that converts RAW files to mzML format.
 - Once the pipeline is started and the QCloud container pulled, you can copy any RAW file coming from any supported mass spectrometer (see Administration > Instruments > Manage controlled vocabulary section in the QCloud local website installed in the previous section).
 - All RAW files must be in a specific format to be successfully processed by the QCloud Pipeline:
     - All files must be zipped with the same name as the RAW file.